-New Jersey has two programs can help make the transition into pregnancy, birth, and bonding a little easier and most employees in New Jersey are eligible!
-Taking paid family leave has been shown to increase the update and duration of breastfeeding!
+New Jersey has two programs that can help make the transition into pregnancy, birth, lactation and bonding a little easier and most employees in New Jersey are eligible!

 - Temporary Disability Insurance (TDI) provides cash benefits for expectant mothers and birthing parents when they need to stop working before giving birth, and while recovering afterward.

 - Family Leave Insurance (FLI) provides cash benefits after the recovery period so new mothers and birthing parents can bond with their babies during the first year.
 It also is available for the father or non-birthing parent to use anytime after the baby is born, before they turn one.